OpenBB-finance/OpenBB/website/content/platform/faqs/data_sources.md

 <details><summary>Can I stream live prices and news feeds?</summary>

-It is not currently possible to stream live feeds with the OpenBB SDK.
+It is not currently possible to stream live feeds with the OpenBB Platform.

 </details>